Vernon Reid

-Vernon Alphonsus Reid (born 22 August 1958) is an English-born American guitarist and songwriter.
-Reid is the founder and primary songwriter of the rock band Living Colour, Reid was named No. 66 on Rolling Stone magazine's 2003 list of the 100 Greatest Guitarists of All Time.
+Vernon Alphonsus Reid (born 22 August 1958) is a British-born American guitarist and songwriter best known as the founder of the rock band Living Colour.
+Reid was named No. 66 on Rolling Stone magazine's 2003 list of the 100 Greatest Guitarists of All Time, and in August 2023, was ranked No. 42 in Rolling Stone's top 250 Greatest Guitarists of all time.
 Critic Steve Huey writes, "[Reid's] rampant eclecticism encompasses everything from heavy metal and punk to funk, R&B and avant-garde jazz, and his anarchic, lightning-fast solos have become something of a hallmark as well."

 Early life

-Born in London, England, Reid was raised in New York City.
+Reid was born 22 August 1958 in London, England, to parents from Montserrat.
+In 1959 the family moved to New York City.
 He attended Brooklyn Technical High School, then New York University.

 Career

 Early career

-He first came to prominence in the 1980s in the band of drummer Ronald Shannon Jackson.
-1984's Smash & Scatteration was a duo record with guitarist Bill Frisell.
+He first came to prominence in the 1980s in Ronald Shannon Jackson's avant-jazz-rock band The Decoding Society, and is on six studio and three live albums recorded with that group from 1980-1986.
+Smash & Scatteration was a duo record with guitarist Bill Frisell recorded in 1984.
 In 1985, Reid co-founded the Black Rock Coalition with journalist Greg Tate and producer Konda Mason.

 Living Colour

-Reid is best known for leading Living Colour.
-Early versions of the group formed in New York City in 1983, but the personnel solidified in 1985–86, and Reid led the group for about another decade.
+Reid formed Living Colour in New York City in 1984, and its lineup was solidified in 1986.
 Their debut album Vivid was released in 1988 and sold double Platinum.
 Its successor Time's Up was released 1990 and was gold-certified.
 They received two consecutive Grammy Awards in the category of Best Hard Rock Performance.
 They opened for the Rolling Stones' 1989 "Steel Wheels" tour; and appeared on the first Lollapalooza tour in the summer of 1991.

 Living Colour broke up in 1995 but reformed in 2000.
 Since then, they have released three more albums: Collideøscope in October 2003 on Sanctuary Records, The Chair in the Doorway in September 2009, and Shade in September 2017 on Megaforce Records.